-Acyclic graph: Each node stands for a GO term and the color of them indicates the level of significance (from grey, non-significant, to intense red, highly significant).
-An arrow is drawn from GO term A to GO term B when A is a more general GO term than B.
+Acyclic graph: Each node stands for a GO term and their color indicates the level of significance (from grey, non-significant, to intense red, highly significant).
+An arrow is drawn from GO term A to GO term B to represent that A is a more general GO term than B.

 Bar-plot: Each bar represents an enriched GO term whose length corresponds to the number of genes in the gene set annotated with the given GO term.
 Once again, the bar color shows the level of significance (from blue, less significant, to red, more significant).